EvanCin/CSCB09/assignments/a2/readme.md

    in proc to fetch the relevant information.
 2. I have one module called systemWideFDTables.c that contains the code for the whole implementation.
 3. __getNumProcesses()__ returns the number of active processes from /proc/stat.
-It opens the /proc/stat file and reads until it gets to the process line and retrieves the process number.
+It opens the /proc/stat file and reads until it gets to the process line and retrieves the process number. <br />
    __displayCompositeTable(int numProcesses, int pid)__ displays the table corresponding to the user arg --composite.
 It opens the directory /proc/pid/fd using functions from dirent.h and goes through all the pids and their relevant file descriptors.
-It uses          readlink() from unistd.h and stat() from sys/stat.h to get inode and filename
+It uses          readlink() from unistd.h and stat() from sys/stat.h to get inode and filename. <br />
+   __displayPerProcessTable(int numProcesses, int pid)__ displays the table corresponding to the user arg --per-process.
+It opens the directory /proc/pid/fd using functions from dirent.h and goes through all the pids and their relevant file descriptors. <br />
+   __displaySystemWideTable(int numProcesses, int pid)__ displays the table corresponding to the user arg --systemWide.
+It opens the directory /proc/pid/fd using functions from dirent.h and goes through all the pids and their relevant file descriptors.
+It uses          readlink() from unistd.h to get filename. <br />
+   __displayVnodesTable(int numProcesses, int pid)__ displays the table corresponding to the user arg --Vnodes.
+It opens the directory /proc/pid/fd using functions from dirent.h and goes through all the pids and their relevant file descriptors.
+It uses          stat() from sys/stat.h to get inode. <br />

 __How the program was written:__ <br />
 Utilized /proc/stat to get the number of processes to know how many processes to store in array.